andreasmhallberg/readingnotes/README.md

 If there are several authors, the file name only contains the first author, without "et\ al.".

 Subtitles are separated from main title with ` - ` rather than the more common `: ` for compatibility reasons.
-There is some inconsistencies as to whether the subtitle is kept in the file name or not.
+Subtitles are kept in the file name if they are informative and not too long.

 ### Header

-Each file begins with the complete biographical reference in Chicago author-date format as header (i.e. marked with initial `#` in markdown).
+Each file begins with the complete biographical reference in Chicago author-date format as header (i.e., marked with initial `#` in markdown).
 In some notes the header is followed by some general information or comments about the reference.

 ### Contents